Hands-On Workshop

 Part 3.
 Going Deeper: YAML

 In addition to Markdown, YAML is the other format in which you will save content in Quire.
-YAML plays many roles in your quire project, including storing important publication information like title, subtitle, authors, chapter titles, captions, references, and more.
+YAML plays many roles in your Quire project, including storing important publication information like title, subtitle, authors, chapter titles, captions, references, and more.

 Learning to Love YAML